Gouvernathor/renpy-ChromaGlitch/README.md

 # renpy-ChromaGlitch
 A way to display images (or other displayables) with a DDLC-like glitch effect offsetting slices of the image laterally and optionally adding chromatic aberration effects on the glitched slices.

+These effects were featured in [this YouTube video](https://www.youtube.com/watch?v=H2eg010UozE) by Visual Novel Design.
+Thanks to him !

 ![](sample_nochroma.png)
 ![](sample_chroma.png)